BEAUTY

 A: If you are fair, I think the best dark circle eye concealer is Garnier’s “Anti-Dark-Circle Roller,” “Light” color.

-If you’re darker than Beyonce, “Select Cover Concealer” by Mac is a top-rated eye concealer in my books.
+If you’re darker than Beyoncé, “Select Cover Concealer” by MAC is a top-rated eye concealer in my books.

 Estée Lauder also has a perfect undereye concealer for mature skin.